 |cl-supervisors||members of the Lookup group of the same name|

 Each of the students-* groups has a year-specific alias, with (mostly) immutable membership.
 For example, between early October 2008 and early September 2009, the group students-part1b can also be refered to as students-part1b-0809.
 Sometimes in September 2009, this group disappears and the new alias students-part1b-0910 becomes available for the next lot.
 This facility is useful for giving students of a particular year access to solution notes after the end of supervisions, without risking that this access will be transfered accidentally next September too early to the next lot.

-Denying access to group “all-cl-users” may be ineffective.
+Denying access to groups “all-cl-users”, “students-part3”, or “students-acs” may be ineffective.
 In most cases, our main web server serves files by accessing them from the filer “elmer” via NFS, according to the “other” access-control bits set for the file and its parent directories.
-Anyone with access to the filer (roughly all-cl-users) can also see the same files that the web server serves via NFS or CIFS, and can bypass .htaccess restrictions this way.
-Routinely allowing accees to members of “all-cl-users” ensures that the access control settings reflect what can realistically be enforced at present.
-(Future plan: run the web server under a proper LDAP-known user and group id “www-cl”, such that we can grant to it access via the “user” or “group” permission bits. – RT #74735)
+Anyone with access to the filer (roughly all-cl-users and masters students) can also see the same files that the web server serves via NFS or CIFS, and can bypass .htaccess restrictions this way.
+Routinely allowing access to members of “all-cl-users” ensures that the access control settings reflect what is usually enforced.

 As a general rule, the Computer Laboratory aims to make all its information as freely available as possible.
 Access on its web site should only be restricted where there is a specific reason to do so.

 Typical examples for material where access control may be necessary:

 - Personal data